 What Should I Do If This Happens?

 The next question people have about air conditioning systems leaking water into the house is what they should do about this problem.
-The first thing you should do is to call an HVAC repair specialist immediately.
+The first thing you should do is to call an air conditioning repair company in Scottsdale immediately.
 The primary problem with leaking water from an AC unit is that it can cause an electrical emergency, with water being exposed to highly-charged electrical units like air conditioners for example.
 Leaking water can also damage your roof or window frames, so it is very important to deal with this problem as soon as possible.
 Another important step is to turn off power to your AC unit as soon as you notice water leaking from the unit itself.

 How Do I Prevent This From Occurring Again?